openalea/strawberry/doc/source/index.rst

 Strawberry is a package for architecture analysis and 2D/3D reconstruction. it is encoded in python 2.7

-Installation:
+Install:
 =============

 .. toctree::
 	./Install/index.rst

-Documentation:
+User guide:
 ==============

-Tutorial Jupyter Notebooks
+Tutorials Jupyter Notebooks
 --------------------------
-Tutorial Jupyter Notebooks are available on the git repository in the folder examples/tutorials.
+Tutorials Jupyter Notebooks are available on the git repository in the folder examples/tutorials.

 Authors: